si95mo/PCanCommunication/README.md

 # PCanCommunication
-A UI for communication with PCAN
+META - An UI for communication with PCAN hardware